-In support of his claim and his arguments Mr Simeza referred, us to the case of R. v Commissioner of Police of the Metropolis (Ex parte Blackburn) (1968) 2 O.B 118 at page 136.
+In support of his claim and his arguments Mr. Simeza referred, us to the cose of R. v.
+Commissioner of Police of the Metropolis (Ex parte Blackburn) (1968) 2 Q.B.
+118 at page 136.
 This was a case in which a private individual sought an order against the Commissioner of Police in London to make him take action against certain gaming clubs.
 In the event, by the time the case came before the court the necessary action had already been taken against the clubs so that the court found it unnecessary to make any order.
-In the course of his judgement Lord Denning M. R commented that the Commissioner of Police could not be given 40 orders as to how he performed the duties of his office by anyone - not even by the Home Secretary.
+In the course of his judgment Lord Denning M.R. commented that the Commissioner of Police could not be given orders as to how he performed the duties of his office by anyone - not even by the Home Secretary.

-It was this portion of the judgement that Mr Simeza wished to call in aid in support of his argument that Mr Buchisa's discretion as to the issue of permits was not subject to the order of any other officer in the police force.
+It was this portion of the judgment that Mr. Simeza wished to call in aid in support of his argument that Mr. Buchisa's discretion as to the issue of permits was not subject to the order of any other officer in the police force.

-We would distinguish that case from the appeal at present before us.
-The case p49 being considered was whether an order for Judicial Review was available against the Commissioner, which question was answered in the affirmative by the court, but in fact no order was found to be necessary in that case.
-The obiter comments about the question as to whether or not a Commissioner of Police is subject to the order s of others are not relevant to the question of whether or not a police inspector is so subject.
-We appropriate that Mr Simeza argues that a person appointed as a Regulating Officer is given a discretion which cannot be interferred with by any other person, but we can find no authority for such a proposition.
-There is no statutory authority to support the argument and nothing to suggest that a Regulating Officer is not subject to the ordinary chain of command existing in the Police Force.
+We would distiguish that case from the appeal at present before The case being considered was whether an order for Judicial Review was available against the Commissioner, which question was answered in the affirmative by the court, but in fact no order was found to The comments about the question be necessary in that case. as to whether or not a Commissioner of Police is subject to the orders of others are not relevant to the question of whether or not a police inspector is so subject.
+We appreciate that Mr. Simeza argues that a person appointed as a Regulating Officer is given a discretion which cannot be interfered with by any other person, but we can find no authority for such a proposition.
+There is no statutory authority to support the argument and nothing to suggest that a regulating Officer is not subject to the ordinary chain of command existing in the Police Force.
 However, in this case we do not have to consider the general law of the situation.
-There was specific evidence from Senior Assistant Commissioner of Police Mr Ndhlovu that he was also a Regulating Officer who was responsible for giving instructions to Mr Buchisa.
-In those circumstances, despite Mr Simeza's forceful argument to the contrary, there can be no doubt that Mr Ndhlovu was fully entitled to give orders to Mr Buchisa about the issuing and cancellation or variation of permits and Mr Buchisa was duty bound to obey such orders.
+There was specific evidence from Senior Assistant Commissioner of Police Mr. Ndh:lovu that he was also a Regulating Officer who was responsible for giving instructions to Mr. Buchisa.
+In those circumstances, despite Mr. Simeza's forceful argument to the contrary, there can be no doubt that Mr. Ndhlovu was fully entitled to give orders to Mr. Buchisa about the issuing and cancellation or variation of permits and Mr. Buchisa was in duty bound to obey such orders.